 It has been said that professional wrestling is the only place you can watch a wealthy aristocrat face off against a zombie.
 That's true enough when Ric Flair takes on the Undertaker!

 The wild, unconventional world of pro-wrestling has produced some pretty outlandish gimmicks over the years.
-Everything from space travellers (Max Moon,) to Time Travellers (the New Breed.)
+Everything from space travelers (Max Moon,) to Time Travelers (the New Breed.)
 While the term 'mash-up' is relatively new in the public lexicon, the fact is pro-wrestling has been doing 'mash-ups' since its inception.
 Where else can you see post-apocalyptic warriors face off against black separatists?

 There have been many ridiculous pro wrestling gimmicks which were poorly received and quickly abandoned, but then there are those that seem to have massive staying power, and even become insanely popular past the point of reason.

 Here are ten ridiculous wrestling gimmicks that still managed to work.

 The Gimmick in a nutshell: A superhero made flesh.

 One of the few things WCW got right during its fading years was the creation of a 'boy band' wrestling trio known as three-count.
 Far and away, the most impressive member of the group was "Sugar" Shane Helms.